albrat/alexa-avs-sample-app/README.md

 ##  0 - Setting up the Raspberry Pi
 ![](assets/raspberry-pi-b-plus3info.jpg)

+The first thing we’ll need to do is install Raspbian Jessie on our Pi.
+The easiest way to do that is by downloading NOOBS.
+NOOBS is an easy operating system installer which contains Raspbian

+NOTE: If you already have Raspbian Jessie installed, skip to step [TODO - add step number]

+NOTE: If you bought a micro SD card with NOOBS pre-installed on it, make sure it has Raspbian Jessie available as one of the options.

+### Downloading NOOBS

+- Download the NOOBS zip file at raspberrypi.org/downloads/noobs(https://www.raspberrypi.org/downloads/noobs/)
+- Format the SD card using SD Formatter
+- Drag and drop NOOBS files - Once your SD card has been formatted, drag all the files in the extracted NOOBS folder and drop them onto the SD card drive.

+### Installing Raspbian Jessie
 1. Insert the micro SD card with NOOBS preinstalled into the micro SD card slot on your Raspberry Pi.
 ![](assets/rpi-3.jpg)
 2. Plug in the USB 2.0 Mini Microphone, and the (optional) WiFi Wireless Adapter.